fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat3.md

 ## Introduction

 Currently, the chat is open for everyone.
-If you put an app like this on the app store, and people start using it.
-Within long the chat would be flooded with horrible things.
+If you put an app like this on the app store then within long the chat would be flooded with horrible things.
-You know like scammers, drug dealers, bots and people posting what they had for lunch.
+You know like scammers, drug dealers, bots and people writing about what they had for lunch.

-You know what the app needs?
-Private chat rooms, so people have meaningful conversations in peace.
+The app needs private chat rooms, so people have meaningful conversations in peace.
 All the important stuff in life, like how to defeat Gwyn in Dark Souls and so on.

-To make sure anybody not invited can't access private rooms, we will utilize a feature in Supabase called [Row Level Security (RLS)](https://supabase.com/docs/guides/database/postgres/row-level-security).
+To make sure people not invited can't access private rooms, we will utilize a feature in Supabase called [Row Level Security (RLS)](https://supabase.com/docs/guides/database/postgres/row-level-security).
 It allows us to create policies for who can access what at the database level.